US astronauts enter space station in milestone mission

 "Welcome to Bob and Doug," said Bridenstine.
 "I will tell you the whole world saw this mission, and we are so, so proud of everything you have done for our country."

-"It's great to get the United States back in the crewed launch business and we're just really glad to be on board this magnificent complex," replied Hurley, who commanded the Crew Dragon capsule called "Endeavor."
+"It's great to get the United States back in the crewed launch business and we're just really glad to be on board this magnificent complex," replied Hurley.

 Russian space chief Dmitry Rogozin also offered his congratulations to both NASA and Elon Musk, the boss of the private aerospace company SpaceX that built the Crew Dragon capsule.